-I was meeting with a client the other day and we were talking about the amount of retirement income he could get when he retired in the next ten years.
-He pulled out an excel spreadsheet that his broker put together for him and said I could get this amount of income in ten years according to my broker.
-I was in shock at the numbers the broker had told him, it was way too high!
+I was meeting with a client the other day, and we were talking about the amount of retirement income he could get when he retired in the next ten years.
+He pulled out an excel spreadsheet that his broker put together for him and said I could get this amount of income in ten years, according to my broker.
+I was in shock at the numbers the broker had told him, and it was way too high!
 I asked if I could take a closer look at the sheet of paper with all of the broker calculations.

-- The worst case return he gave this guy in the next ten years was an 8% return.
+- The worst-case return he gave this guy in the next ten years was an 8% return.

 - The middle case scenario was a return of 16% in the next ten years.

-- The best case scenario was a 24% return over the next ten years.
+- The best-case scenario was a 24% return over the next ten years.

 None of those figures were even remotely guaranteed or even close to reality for a ten-year time frame.
-He was giving this guy such a false sense of hope and security it was not even funny!
-Unfortunately, this is not the first time I have seen this and I know it will not be the last.
-This was the truest form of IFcome.
-If the market had that kind of return and If the broker was telling the truth, he would be able to draw out that kind of income.
+He was giving this guy such a false sense of hope and security; it was not even funny!
+Unfortunately, this is not the first time I have seen this, and I know it will not be the last.
+This was the most accurate form of IFcome.
+If the market had that kind of return and If the broker were telling the truth, he would be able to draw out that kind of income.

-I only deal with products that have true INcome interest guarantees and provide a true Income that you can live on for the rest of your life.
+I only deal with products that have genuine INcome interest guarantees and provide a true Income that you can live on for the rest of your life.